BenTostevin/BJSS-Test/README.md

 end
 ```

-I chose not to use this method because I decided that it was unnessicarily complicated for the task at hand.
+I chose not to use this method because I decided that it was unnecessarily complicated for the task at hand.

 ### Test 3 - Posting to API
 In contrast to the first two feature files, a Scenario Outline was used as opposed to a Scenario for this test.
 With a scenario outline, many scenarios with many different sets of input data can be used.
 Each set of input data can be entered in the Examples table in the feature file.

 The first step definition takes the input data from the Examples table and uses it in the 'post' function in the `employees.rb` file in the pages folder.
 This function converts a ruby hash to json and parse it to the API.

-Once the employee data page has been reached, the 'check_details' function checks that the same input data is now dispalyed on the page.
+Once the employee data page has been reached, the 'check_details' function checks that the same input data is now displayed on the page.